 Community Foundation of Middle Tennessee

-The Community Foundation of Middle Tennessee has established two funds, one that will support relief and restoration to those in the Davidson County area, and a second to aid those in areas of Middle Tennessee affected by the floods.
+The Community Foundation of Middle Tennessee has established two funds, one that will support relief and restoration to those in the Davidson County area, and a second to aid those in areas of Middle Tennessee affected by the floods in May 2010.
 For information about these funds and to donate, visit online at www.cfmt.org, or call 615-321-4939.

 The Craft Emergency Relief